Pr3mR4jendran/CS506-Project---Analyzing-Lifestyle-and-Demographic-Risk-Factors-of-Diabetes-with-BRFSS-Data/README.md

 Collectively, these plots will deliver:
 - A clear view of geographic, demographic, and lifestyle trends in the BRFSS dataset.
 - Intuitive representations of model performance (confusion matrix, ROC/PR).

-## Test Plan

-To ensure reliable model evaluation and prevent overfitting, we will follow a systematic testing strategy.

-We plan to divide the data into a training set (80% ~ 360,000 observations) which will be used for model fitting and hyperparameter tuning, and a test set (20% ~ 90,000 observations) which will be used to evaluate the generalization ability of the final model.
-The 80/20 split is chosen as it provides enough data for the models to be able to find complex patterns, and still retains a very large, statistically significant remainder for us to use as a test set.
-With over 400,000 individuals in BRFSS, even 20% makes for a robust test set.